contao/docs/docs/manual/installation/system-requirements/backend-search.en.md

 ## Build search index

-The search index can be created manually via System Maintenance in the «Back end search» section using the «Rebuild index» button.
-In addition, similar to the frontend, the index is generated automatically as soon as an entry is called up or changed in the backend.
+The search index can be created manually via System Maintenance in the "Back end search" section using the "Rebuild index" button.
+In addition, similar to the frontend, the index is generated automatically as soon as an entry is called up or changed in the back end.

 [PHP-CMSIG]: https://github.com/PHP-CMSIG